-Day Statement Response 31 Protective splash- proof goggles and gloves should be used when handling swimming pool chemicals.
+Day Statement Response 29 Inventory paint storage; dispose of paint not used in the last six months.
+If you haven't used paint in the last six months, it may be obsolete, taking up space, and may present an unnecessary fire hazard.
+30 Protective splash- proof goggles and gloves should be used when handling swimming pool chemicals.
 Eyes are one of the most delicate organs; sight is one of our most valued senses.
 Protect your eyes from damage due to chemical exposure.
 Protect your hands also; replacement skin is not readily available.
+31 Exit signs with arrows should correctly reflect the direction of travel to exit the building.
+There have been several deaths in fires because the arrows on the exit signs indicated an incorrect direction of travel.
+Little things matter.